fu5ha/rgba/README.md

 ## Bill of Materials

 A bill of materials is available in HTML format, with links to sourcing information and interactive PCB board view useful when performing assembly.
-See the `bom` folder for latest.
+View it here: <https://termhn.github.io/rgba/ibom.html>

 Not included in the BOM is a battery.
 You can use any single cell LiPo (3.7V) LiPo battery up to 500mAh in capacity.
 You'll likely need to either re-terminate the batteries with the proper connector